universal-credit-system/wallet/README.md

 ## Technologies used
 The program was written as **bourne shell script (#!/bin/sh)**

 The script depends on other programs.
 Most of them are **core utilities**, which means that depending on your version of the core utils they should be already installed.
 But some programs (like i.e. ``bc``, ``openssl``, ``curl`` and some more) maybe not.
-During setup the `install.sh` script will perform a check if any program is missing so you don't need to check them yourself.
+The setup script `install.sh` checks if any programs are missing and will install them.

 The following programs are used: